Vansh-Rajput/Netflix_gpt/README.md

 # some issues with authentication and fix
 - when we are in login page and write /Browse on top of url, it takes us directly inside browse even without login itself.
 - while you are in browse and you change url to /login by yourself on top, we must still be present on browse only no matter what, not just migrate to login.

+- FIX--->
+- put navigates inside onauthstatechanged, beware that our navigate should be inside router provider, hence we placed our useEffect inside header as it is a comp present always inside login,browse or it is like children to them.....

+- So we are using Redux to store user info.
+If there’s no user in Redux yet (because the app just loaded), then Firebase checks the real auth state.
+If it finds no user, it runs the else block, and we’re sent back to '/'.

+- onAuthStateChanged is a real-time listener that always watches your app's login state.It stays active as long as your app is running, and reacts immediately when the auth state changes — just like an event listener.If you're logged in, it knows.If you're logged out, it knows.If anything changes, it fires the callback again with the new user state.

+- now no need to use navigate command anywhere in our app, except header